jericfey/EmployeeTracker/README.md

 To install necessary dependencies, run the following command:

-1. npm install, 2. npm install mysql inquirer, 3. node server.js, 5.
+1. npm install, 2. npm install mysql inquirer, 3. node server.js, 4.
+Database schema and seed data located in assets directory 5.
 Follow the prompts to manage the employees or modify the database content

 ## Usage